mila-iqia/fuel/docs/overview.rst

 The simplest :class:`Dataset` subclass is :class:`IterableDataset`, which interfaces with iterable objects.

-It is created by passing a :class:`dict` mapping source names to their associated data and, optionally, a :class:`dict` mapping source names to tuples of axis labels.
+It is created by passing an ``iterables`` :class:`dict` mapping source names to their associated data and, optionally, an ``axis_labels`` :class:`dict` mapping source names to their corresponding tuple of axis labels.

 >>> from collections import OrderedDict
 >>> from fuel.datasets import IterableDataset